pros and cons of employee monitoring

 Email monitoring

 Many employers set up email monitoring to protect their businesses from malware or viruses.
 The same monitoring software ensures that employers respect clients and one another.
+Systems must be careful to review employee data and remove any private or protected information, such as union activities.

 Recording phone conversations

-Having a phone recording policy helps prevent employees from using business phones for personal calls.
-It’s also useful for archiving conference calls for anyone that can’t attend.
+While this type of monitoring is quite popular in call centers, it can also be effective in other industries.
+A phone recording policy helps prevent employees from using business phones for personal calls.
+It’s also useful for archiving conference calls for anyone who can’t attend.

 Monitoring software and app usage